J.S. Pancake Cafe

 The Ninomaru Palace served as the residence and office of the shogun during his visits to Kyoto.
 Surviving in its original form, the palace consists of multiple separate buildings that are connected with each other by corridors with so called nightingale floors, as they squeak when stepped upon as a security measure against intruders.
 The palace rooms are tatami mat covered and feature elegantly decorated ceilings and beautifully painted sliding doors (fusuma).

 The tour route passes by multiple waiting and audience rooms.
 Only the highest ranked visitors were allowed all the way into the main audience room where the shogun would sit on an elevated floor, flanked by bodyguards hidden in closets.
 Lower ranked visitors would be allowed only as far as the adjoining rooms without direct view of the shogun.
 The innermost rooms consisted of offices and living chambers, the latter of which were only accessible to the shogun and his female attendants.

+Note that to view the interior of the Ninomaru Palace, visitors need to pay an additional fee.
 Outside of the Ninomaru Palace extends the Ninomaru Garden, a traditional Japanese landscape garden with a large pond, ornamental stones and manicured pine trees.

 The Honmaru (main circle of defense) was the site of a second palace complex and a five story castle keep.
 However, both structures were destroyed by fires in the 18th century and were never rebuilt.
 After the fall of the shogunate, an imperial residence was moved from the Katsura Imperial Palace to Nijo Castle's Honmaru where it remains today as the Honmaru Palace.